maidsafe/safe_network/README.md

 ```

 Alice can now write a message to the register and see anything written by anyone else.
 For example
-she might enter the text "hello, who's there?" which is written to the register and then shown as
+she might enter the text "Hello, who's there?" which is written to the register and then shown as
 the "Latest value", in her terminal:

 ```